mazlo/lodcc/README.md

 - `--log-debug`.
 If present, the program will log in debug mode.
 Default: FALSE.

 - `--log-info`.
 If present, the program will log in info mode.
 Default: TRUE.

+## License

+This package is licensed under the MIT License.

+## How to Cite

+Please refer to the DOI for citation.
+You can cite all versions of this project by using the DOI [10.5281/zenodo.2109469](https://doi.org/10.5281/zenodo.2109469).
+This DOI represents all versions, and will always resolve to the latest one.